-- 1. training and instruction to impart knowledge and develop skills; or - 2. student accommodation, before or after school care, or vacation care, if the use is ancillary to the use in paragraph 1.
+- Note: Educational establishment means the use of premises for: - 1. training and instruction to impart knowledge and develop skills; or - 2. student accommodation, before or after school care, or vacation care, if the use is ancillary to the use in paragraph 1.